-In essence, the report proved the hosting company wasn’t holding up their end of the deal.
+In essence, the report proved the hosting company wasn’t holding up its end of the deal.
 However, they certainly weren’t eager to admit that and it wasn’t the kind of thing my client would have been able to spot without the technical knowledge.

 6. Ever Received a Fake Hosting or Domain Renewal Notice?

-If you haven’t paid extra to keep your domain and hosting information private, companies will be able to see when your registration expires, and your registration details, including email address and name.
+If you haven’t paid extra to keep your domain and hosting information private, companies will be able to see when your registration expires, and your registration details, including your email address and name.

 That means, as the domain or hosting renewal date approaches, you’re likely to get a lot of official-looking emails and letters reminding you that it’s time to “renew” your hosting or domain services.
-Most of them will come from vendors you’ve never done business with in the first place.
+Most of them will come from vendors you’ve never done business within the first place.
 But, since you can set it and forgot it, these companies are banking on you not remembering who is handling your service.

 Responding to the wrong notice won’t just cost you money, but could cause your website and email to go down since your hosting service provider will have changed even though the actual website hasn’t moved.
-This is usually just an expensive annoyance in the long run, but can result in a completely lost website just as easily.
+This is usually just an expensive annoyance in the long run but can result in a completely lost website just as easily.